-The operational risk measurement model is set to meet the Standardised Approach (TSA) requirements as defined in Regulation (EU) 575/2013 articles 315, 316, 317, 318 and 320.
+The operational risk measurement model is set to meet the Standardised Approach (TSA) requirements as defined in Art 315, 316, 317, 318 and 320 CRR.
+More information is stated in the chapter 3.2 Capital requirements of this disclosure referring to Art 438 CRR.
 Addiko Group on a consolidated level is using the Standardised Approach (TSA) measurement model for calculating own fund requirements for operational risk, while banks in the Group may use the TSA or Basic Indicator Approach (BIA).